MariaHeuss/MariaHeuss.github.io/index.md

 # Maria Heuss

-I am an Assistant Professor at the  Information Retrieval Lab ([IRLab](https://irlab.science.uva.nl/about/)) of the University of Amsterdam ([UvA])(https://uva.nl).
+I am an Assistant Professor at the  Information Retrieval Lab ([IRLab](https://irlab.science.uva.nl/about/)) of the University of Amsterdam ([UvA](https://uva.nl)).
 My research focuses on responsible advice-giving systems.
 During my PhD at the UvA, I did research on fairness and interpretability in information retrieval under the supervision of
-[Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke) and [Avishek Anand](https://www.avishekanand.com).
+[Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke) and [Avishek Anand](https://www.avishekanand.com) at the IRLab.
 My PhD was funded by the [Hybrid Intelligence Center](https://www.hybrid-intelligence-centre.nl).
 My MSc and BSc are both in (pure) mathematics from [Univeristy of Freiburg](https://uni-freiburg.de/en/) in Germany.

 # News
 - **[Jan 2026]** I am hiring!
 We will have a PhD position available at the UvA responsible advice giving systems.
 (Link + details on this in January)